 \section{Related Work}

-Prior work on tool-augmented language models spans learning to invoke tools and APIs, as well as benchmark suites that standardize function-calling formats and evaluation protocols \cite{schick2023toolformer,li2023apibank,qin2023toollm,patil2023gorilla,xu2023toolbench,patil2025bfcl}.
-Another line of work studies deployment-facing failures under imperfect tool access, including missing capabilities and underspecified tasks \cite{trevino2025failtalms}.
-Separately, tool-use methods and agentic interfaces such as ReAct and controller-style systems focus on how models interleave reasoning with actions and orchestrate multi-step interactions \cite{yao2023react,shen2023hugginggpt}.
-Finally, structured task generators explicitly model tool dependencies, e.g., via graph-based construction of tool-use tasks \cite{shen2024taskbench}.
+Prior work on tool-augmented language models spans learning to invoke tools and APIs, as well as benchmark suites that standardize function-calling formats and evaluation protocols \citep{schick2023toolformer,li2023apibank,qin2023toollm,patil2023gorilla,xu2023toolbench,patil2025bfcl}.
+Another line of work studies deployment-facing failures under imperfect tool access, including missing capabilities and underspecified tasks \citep{trevino2025failtalms}.
+Separately, tool-use methods and agentic interfaces such as ReAct and controller-style systems focus on how models interleave reasoning with actions and orchestrate multi-step interactions \citep{yao2023react,shen2023hugginggpt}.
+Finally, structured task generators explicitly model tool dependencies, e.g., via graph-based construction of tool-use tasks \citep{shen2024taskbench}.

-Math reasoning datasets such as GSM8K and MATH provide correctness-checkable targets and naturally decomposed multi-step solution structure \cite{cobbe2021training,hendrycks2021math}.
-We use MATH's annotationed solution as a construction substrate: extracting reusable tool primitives from solution steps and forming long-horizon tool-composition episodes with deterministic scoring.
+Math reasoning datasets such as GSM8K and MATH provide correctness-checkable targets and naturally decomposed multi-step solution structure \citep{cobbe2021training,hendrycks2021math}.
+We use MATH's annotated solution as a construction substrate: extracting reusable tool primitives from solution steps and forming long-horizon tool-composition episodes with deterministic scoring.

-Overall, existing work addresses important aspects of tool use—function-calling standardization and benchmarks, robustness under imperfect tool access, tool-use interfaces/controllers, and structured dependency construction—but typically focuses on one or two axes at a time. \ToolMATH is unique as a single correctness-checkable benchmark that combines (i) long-horizon multi-step tool composition with tightly coupled intermediate dependencies, (ii) reusable tools derived from ground-truth solution steps, (iii) large tool catalogs with controlled similarity structure via distractors, and (iv) tool-insufficient \emph{Distractors-only} environments for evaluating behavior when the gold capability is absent.
-This combination enables systematic analysis of how tool availability, tool-list similarity, and long-horizon execution interact under deterministic scoring.
+Overall, existing work addresses important aspects of tool use---function-calling standardization, imperfect tool access, agentic controllers, and structured dependency construction---but typically focuses on one or two axes at a time. \ToolMATH differs by combining deterministic math-grounded scoring with reusable hidden-code tools, logical-hop annotations, graded gold--distractor similarity, and \emph{Distractors-only} missing-capability settings in a single benchmark.
+This combination enables controlled analysis of how sequential dependence, catalog redundancy, and tool insufficiency jointly affect model behavior.

 \SectionSummary{ 핵심 논리 \begin{itemize} \item ToolMATH가 무엇으로 구성되는지(정의)와 왜 그 구성이 평가를 가능하게 만드는지(설계 논리)를 설명함. \item 하나의 문제를 풀 때 각 문제에 대응되는 tool set을 정의하고, 각 tool을 (name, description, input schema, python code)로 정의함. 이는 일반적으로 tool call protocol에서 쓰이는 MCP를 본뜬 것임. \item Tool Extraction : ToolMATH는 MATH에서의 각 문제의 solution step을 재사용 가능한 Python Function 단위로 분해해 tool로 정의해서, 문제를 풀기 위해 여러 tool을 sequential하게 호출해야 하는 구조를 만든다. 이를 통해 만들어진 multi-tool scenario가 자연스럽게 evaluation의 대상이 된다. \item Tool-wise Validation : 가장 큰 evaluation error가 될 수 있는 원인인 tool description-code 간의 불일치를 제거하기 위해 tool-wise validation으로 이 불일치를 최대한 제거함. 모델 성능을 재는 것이 아니라, 벤치마크 자체의 신뢰도를 확보하는 단계임. \item Question-wise validation : tool이 충분히 있다고 해도 정작 문제를 풀 때는 의미없는 tool이거나, 실제로 해당 tool을 call한다 해도 풀리지 않는 문제들이 발생하므로, question-wise validation으로 solvable한 question과 최소 1회 이상 call된 tool만을 남긴다. \item 마지막으로 deterministic한 level별 distractor와 Distractors-only 구성을 통해, tool이 많고 유사한 환경 및 필요한 tool이 없는 환경을 통제변수로 만들고, 이 변수가 각 모델별, 그리고 방법론 별 failure case에 어떻게 영향을 주는 지 분석한다. \end{itemize} TODO \begin{itemize} \item 위 내용을 전부 아우르는 figure 그리기 \item tool extraction에 대한 구체적인 내용(prompt 등)은 appendix로 \end{itemize} }